dibollinger/amcduke32/README.md

 * `mapster32`

 The binaries do not support game autodetection.
-Instead, you should copy the binaries into the folder that contains the AMC TC data, i.e. the folder where the `amctc.grpinfo` file is located.
+Instead, you should copy the binaries into the folder that contains the AMC Squad data, i.e. the folder where the `amctc.grpinfo` file is located.

 __Additional build instructions can be found here:__